SiveBobi/SiveBobi/README.md

 ## Hi there 👋

-This is my A "Hello World" web application.
+This is my a "Hello World" web application.

-Step to run the appliication
+Steps: to run the appliication

-Copy the github link
+1.Copy the github link
-Clone it to your prefered IDE
+2.Clone it to your prefered IDE
-Run the application
+3.Run the application

 And you should see results similar to the below screenshot